Five tips to nail RMIT’s Open Day

 5. Speak to our staff and students

-Throughout RMIT Open Day, our staff and students will be around the campus and ready to help and support you in any way they can!
+Throughout our university Open Day, RMIT staff and students will be around the campus, ready to help and support you in any way they can.

 • Ask us about pathway options and learn how you could still get into your dream course - even if you don’t get the required entry score.